THE HUMAN STAIN

 A multi-layered, powerful and relevant observation of modern American society

 BY PHILIP ROTH

-Philip Roth sadly passed away earlier this year and so it seemed a good time to read one of his most relevant and important books, The Human Stain.
+Philip Roth sadly passed away in 2018 and so it seemed a good time to read one of his most relevant and important books, The Human Stain.

 Coleman Silk is an eminent classics professor and Dean at a small college in Massachusetts, who resigns after he is accused of making a racially inappropriate comment.
 However this is just the beginning of the downfall of this previous inspirational academic.
 His life unravels as he takes up a relationship with a tragic younger woman after the death of his wife, which alienates his children and consequentially results in further humiliation.
 All this is set in 1998, against the backdrop of Clinton’s sordid liaison with Monica Lewinsky.
 Silk has asked Nathan Zuckerman, a local reclusive novelist, to write his story.
 In doing so, Zuckerman discovers a further secret about Silk, which seems amazing in its deceit.